Possibly tempera on board

 Sheet: 24.6 x 18.6 cm (9 11/16 x 7 5/16 in.)

 © Estate of Pablo Picasso / Artists Rights Society (ARS), New York

-The delicate facial features, pensive lips, and almond-shaped eyes of this dreamy adolescent are characteristic of similar figures that appear repeatedly in Picasso's paintings of harlequin and circus figures of 1905.
-This work was owned by the American writer and patron of the artist, Gertrude Stein (1874–1946), and a photograph of her apartment in Paris taken around 1907 shows the work hanging there.
+This Picasso drawing was once owned by the American writer Gertrude Stein (1874–1946); a photograph of her apartment in Paris taken around 1907 shows the work hanging there.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.